MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSecondarySite.md

 ```

 ### -CreateSelfSignedCertificate

-Indicates that the secondary site creates a self-signed certificate.
+Indicates that the secondary site creates a self-signed certificate for the distribution point.

 ```yaml
 Type: SwitchParameter